jhusak/jataricart/README.md

 However and ever, you can sit two 39SF040 flash chips to have 1 MB of flash memory, (almost: old MaxFlash booting from last bank) fully (Maxflash newer, boot bank 0) compatible with Atari MaxFlash Cartridges (Space Harrier fully supported!), always first boot bank, remember?

 Summary:
-- first chip can be hardware write-protected even if flash installed,
+- first chip can be hardware write-protected even if flash installed (JCart1024)
-- second has no hardware write protection;
+- second has no hardware write protection (JCart1024)
-- both chips can be totally different.
+- both chips can be totally different (JCart1024)
 - most 28x, 29x, 39x family work, but for now flashing software is prepared to work with 39sf0x0 memories, 28sf0x0 is in progress.

 The internal construction of JatariCart256kB allows utilize max 256kB of flash memory (32 banks) of PROM/EPROM memory.